Skip to Content

 Amenities & Facilities

-The reservoir offers limited amenities, so please come prepared with all you need and ensure you take everything back with you to maintain the cleanliness and natural beauty for a walk in the Peak District.
+The reservoir offers limited amenities, so please come prepared with all you need and ensure you take everything back with you to maintain the cleanliness and natural beauty for walks in the Peak District.

 Outlined below are the available facilities and amenities both on-site at the reservoir and in the nearby village.